 Just South on the State highway, the Stuart memorial park is great for having a peaceful, fun picnic or barbeque with friends or family.
 There are a lot of games you can play here too.
 The park has volleyball courts, basketball, a skating rink, and a tennis court.

 There’s also a large playground with swings for kids.

 10. Loren Thompson Park

-The whole area is well planned out, and all the facilities are well thought out to make it a nice relaxing place for families and kids.
+The whole area is well planned, and all the facilities are well thought out, making it a nice relaxing place for families and kids.
 There’s also a drinking fountain, other kitchen facilities, trails, and a warming house.

-See Related: Best Things to do in Hutchinson, Minnesota
+See Related: Best Things to Do in Hutchinson

 11. Savanna Portage State Park

 You’ll find many historic areas along the trail.
 There’s water on each side of the trail.
-It flows to the Mississippi River on the west side while it goes to Lake Superior on the eastern side.
+It flows to the Mississippi River on the west side and Lake Superior on the eastern side.

 The best things to do here are biking, snowmobiling, snowshoeing, and skiing on the four lakes.
-This place offers you a complete package and has something or the other to invite the interest of all.
-You can also just have a picnic here or play volleyball or horseshoes.
+This place offers you a complete package with something or the other to invite the interest of all.
+You can also have a picnic here or play volleyball or horseshoes.

 Longville Lake Area